 I have been privileged to be categorized as a Board Certified Criminal Trial Lawyer with an AV® Preeminent™ Peer Review Rating SM by Martindale-Hubbell® , a publication whose purpose has been to list reliable lawyers for over one-hundred-forty years and is recognized as a leader of the legal profession for this service.
 This honor is only maintained by a minimal proportion of all lawyers in the state of Florida.

 Over the course of my career as a criminal defense attorney I have represented clients throughout the state of Florida, focusing but not limited to the geographic locations of Dade, Broward and Palm Beach Counties.
 My representation has been administered throughout the complete scope of all criminal law processes, comprising: appeals, bail hearings, criminal investigations, extradition proceedings, grand jury investigations as well as jury trials, motion hearings, and petitions to vacate guilty pleas, among others.
-My experience is also proficient in matters regarding probation and sentencing hearings.
+My experience as a Fort Lauderdale criminal attorney is also proficient in matters regarding probation and sentencing hearings.

 Criminal investigations can be independently initiated or may be introduced by a Grand Jury.
 A Grand Jury is principally used in federal prosecutions.
 In a Grand Jury hearing, evidence is presented by the government to a group made up of sixteen to twenty-three persons.
 Most of the time this is a one-sided method of displaying evidence, in contrast to a jury trial where the *petit jurors (*A standard jury for criminal as well as civil trials supervised by a judge) gets to weigh both the prosecution and the defense point of view and the evidence presented.